soulkun/ECE5960-Fast-Robots/category/lab10.md

 If anything screwed up, first stop both simulator and the plotter, then reset them and start.

 ## 2. Open Loop Control
-The goal is to make the robot follow a set of velocity commands to generate a "square" shape loop.
+The goal is to make the robot follows a set of velocity commands to generate a "square" shape loop.

 {% highlight python linenos %}
 while cmdr.sim_is_running() and cmdr.plotter_is_running():